Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Scrape job listings from popular job portals.
+- Scrape job postings from job sites.

-- Display and save job postings.
+- View and save job ads.

 Libraries